mence/eslint-config-xogroup/README.md

 eslint-config-xogroup
 =====================

-This package extends AirBnB's .eslintrc style guide and applies it for XO Group's needs
+This package extends airbnb's .eslintrc style guide and applies it for XO Group's needs